hernanceron/kuntur/README.md

 a requirement for the reactive manifesto).
 In the other hand, business validations are linked with business rules to verify the business process.

-- **Dependencies by microservice type**: Every microservice type in Kigen has one set of dependencies provided by the framework in compilation time and runtime.
+- **Dependencies by microservice type**: Every microservice type in Kuntur has one set of dependencies provided by the framework in compilation time and runtime.